jnorfolk/beach-bandits/README.md

 Beach Bandits is a tool that allows you to create an optimal route between selected beaches in Florida.
 This project was created for the June 2024 TripleTen Code Jam.

+(Note: this was a team project.
+My (Joshua Norfolk) contributions are found within the notebooks folder, where I collaborated with a fellow Data Science student to build models.)

 ### Front-end technologies used:

 - HTML